rapidloop/statsd-vis/README.md

 [releases page](https://github.com/rapidloop/statsd-vis/releases).

 There is also a [statsd-vis Docker image](https://hub.docker.com/r/rapidloop/statsd-vis/) on Docker Hub, built from source on each commit.
-You can run the docker image with:
+You can run the Docker image with:

-    docker run -it rapidloop/statsd-vis
+    docker run --rm -it -p 8080:8080 -p 8125:8125/udp -p 8125:8125/tcp rapidloop/statsd-vis -statsdudp 0.0.0.0:8125 -statsdtcp 0.0.0.0:8125

+Notice that for Docker usage, you have to listen on 0.0.0.0, since the default 127.0.0.1 won't be reachable from outside the container, even from the Docker host.

 ## changelog